IM-WALD-SEIN® Top Expert | Clinic Partner Program

 Clear.
 Safe.
 Implementable

-The Clinical Forest Therapy Path: Implementation overview
+The Clinical Forest Therapy Path: Implementation Overview

-01 Needs and site assessment →
+01 Needs and Site Assessment

 Together we clarify clinical indications, patient profiles, therapy goals, team resources and site conditions as the basis for a realistic implementation plan.

-04 Integration, quality audit and certification
+04 Integration, Quality Audit and Certification

 Transparent.
-To the point
+To the Point

-FAQ: Clinical Forest Therapy in practice
+FAQ: Clinical Forest Therapy in Practice

-Here we answer the most frequently asked questions about Clinical Forest Therapy, the Clinical Forest Therapy Path, forest bathing, implementation and documentation for preventive and rehabilitation clinics.
+Here we answer the most frequently asked questions about Clinical Forest Therapy, the Clinical Forest Therapy Pathway, forest bathing, implementation and documentation for preventive and rehabilitation clinics.
 If you have further questions – including costs – please request a consultation to receive a clear overview and the next sensible steps.

 Request a consultation